Little-Chenfeng-ID/device_xiaomi_chenfeng/README.md

-Device configuration for POCO F6 5G (peridot)
+Device configuration for Xiaomi 14 Civi 5G (chenfeng)
 =========================================

-The POCO F6 5G was announced in May 2024.
+The Xiaomi 14 Civi 5G was announced in May 2024.

 It is engineered to elevate your smartphone experience.
 Equipped with lightning-fast processing, stunning display, and advanced camera capabilities, it's your perfect companion for work and play.